What are your Covid 19 procedures?

 Are tickets on sale for 2021?

-How big is Altitude nights?
+How big is Altitude Festival?

 What kind of music will I hear?

 We’re all big music lovers here at Altitude and we’re committed to putting on a weekend that showcases local artists as well as acts from around the UK.
-We don’t particularly have a narrow musical focus – we try instead to ensure that our live music brings energy or something special to savour… Acclaimed DJ’s end both evenings with sets that usually get Bristol or London up and dancing so bringing them to the Blackdown Hills is a real coup…
+We don’t particularly have a narrow musical focus – we try instead to ensure that our live music brings energy or something special to savour… Acclaimed DJ’s end both evenings with sets that usually get Bristol or London up and dancing, so bringing them to the Blackdown Hills is a real coup…

 Will my children enjoy it?